 Not everyone who wants long-term care insurance can qualify for it.
 When this is the case we assist clients with alternate funding strategies.

 Short-term care insurance – These policies will provide care up to 360 days, are less costly than long-term care insurance, cover the same care venues and have more lenient underwriting requirements.
 These products are available through age 89.

 Medically underwritten single premium immediate annuity – This option can provide funding for life.
 It is an appropriate solution for clients who are already receiving significant levels of care.
-The advantage of these annuities is that they generally pay out about 50% more in monthly care benefits and that is because the insurer is underwriting impaired risk or shortened life expectancy.
+The advantage of these annuities is that they generally pay out about 50% more in monthly income and that is because the insurer is underwriting impaired risk or shortened life expectancy.
 The shorter the life expectancy the higher the monthly long-term care benefit.
 This option is available between ages 75 and 99.

-Long-term care benefit account – Converting an in-force life insurance policy to a long-term care benefit account is another option.
+Long-term care benefit plan – Converting an in-force life insurance policy to a long-term care benefit account is another option.
 The life insurance can be of any type including term, group or permanent.
-This involves selling the life insurance at fair market value through a life settlement transaction and depositing the proceeds into an irrevocable, FDIC-insured Long-Term Care Benefit Account that is professionally administered with tax-free payments made monthly on behalf of the individual receiving care.
+This involves selling the life insurance at fair market value through a life settlement transaction and depositing the proceeds into an irrevocable, FDIC-insured Long-Term Care Benefit Plan that is professionally administered with tax-free payments made monthly on behalf of the individual receiving care.
 There is no age requirement, waiting period, care limitations, cost to apply, requirement to be terminally ill and no premiums.
 This is a strategy for clients who are already receiving care or will need care within about 90 days.